TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/running-the-stack.md

 {{< note >}} In a multi-tenant environment, pass `--tenant-id NULL` to register the OAuth client for all tenants. {{< /note >}}

+The variables for the Console and NOC OAuth clients are repeated here:

+<details><summary>OAuth client variables</summary>

 Set the variables as follows:

 Key | Console | Network Operations Center